igormcoelho/pandoc-template-legrand-orange-book/example_noindex.md

 ### Lists
 `\index{Lists}`{=latex}

-Lists are useful to present information in a concise and/or ordered way\footnote{Footnote example...}.
+Lists are useful to present information in a concise and/or ordered way[^mynote].

+[^mynote]: Footnote example...

 #### Numbered List
 `\index{Lists!Numbered List}`{=latex}